There is an immense number of ways in which the Celtic knot design can be used.

 Like many of the other Celtic knots, it has no beginning or end, and it makes for a symbol of eternal and immortality.
 While the design of two entwined figures makes the know a symbol of love.
 Just like in the Claddagh ring.

 Ah, sure, why not finish the top 8 Celtic knots with some love?
-This design features interlocked knots and represent the love between two people.
+This design features interlocked knots and represents the love between two people.

 It is believed that the Celts exchanged these knots in much the same way as we exchanged rings in the modern age.
 The Celtic love knot is one of the oldest and simplest designs.